 MySQL Backend for configuration data (for larger installations).

 Support ofopsi-clients connected via WAN.
 (To use the WAN extension the MySQL-Backend is a precondition).

 Nagios Connector: Monitoring of opsi-server functionality, opsi rollouts, opsi clients.

-Local Image Backup: Rapid client restore of student computers.
-(Sale is restricted.
-Ask for an offer.)
+Local Image Backup / VHD-Reset: Rapid client restore of student computers.

 Linux Agent: Management of Linux-Clients.

 UEFI Support: Support of UEFI boot and GPT partition tables.

 User-Roles: The client visibility can be configured specifically per depot.

 Directory Connector: Transfer of client data from an LDAP-enabled directory service (i.e. ActiveDirectory or Samba 4) to opsi.